ONLY ON 2: Alderman Says Action Will Be Taken As McKinley Park Parking Lot Has Been Turned Into Fast And Furious Drag Strip

 The drag racers who use the lot have been doing burnouts, drifting, donuts – whatever you call it, some residents in McKinley Park want it to stop.

 “Just afraid that someone is going to get really hurt or killed,” Kozy said.
-“It’s really bad.”READ MORE: Woman Shot, Wounded Inside Store In South Austin
+“It’s really bad.”READ MORE: Larry Sistrunk, 27, Charged With Attempted Murder In February Shooting Of 3 People In South Shore

 “We’re going to try and stop it,” said Ald.
 George Cardenas (12th).
 “It’s been going on for too long, and the community is fed up.”